MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-04-24-MobileFirst-adapters-automatic-testing.md

 ```

-In addition to JUnit, we need to add the following dependencies in order to use the spring testing framework:
+In addition to JUnit, we need to add the following dependencies in order to use the Spring testing framework:

 ```xml
 <dependency>